-It's also important in data collection to not only record the disparities but also highlight the strengths or assets of community or an individual.
-It's important to highlight community assets to understand existing resources and capabilities as a form of empowerment.
+It is important in data collection to record the disparities and highlight the strengths or assets of community or an individual.
+It is important to highlight community assets to understand existing resources and capabilities as a form of empowerment.
 It also shows what currently works for that community while promoting sustainable engagement.
-A series of best practices and considerations for data disaggregation by Vital Research is available in toolbox (toolbox 1.8).
+A series of best practices and considerations for data disaggregation by Vital Research is available in toolbox 1.8.

-Using where you live to help with understanding inequities
+STRATEGY 3: Where people live can help with understanding inequities